Redshifted civilizations, galactic empires, and the Fermi paradox: Introduction

 These and related considerations perhaps motivate the significant body of research into the possibility of faster-than-light travel.
 However, faster-than-light travel requires either an enormous amount of exotic matter or modifications to gravity \cite{Alcubierre:1994tu,Visser1995,VanDenBroeck:1999sn,Lobo:2017cay}.
 Regarding warp drives, it was pointed out in \cite{Coule:1998} that the exotic matter in a warp drive must also be tachyonic, so that you need a current of exotic matter to move faster than light in order to make a warp drive.
 In both cases, new physics is required.
 It is perhaps prudent to avoid speculating on new physics, and to explore possibilities within the scope of classical general relativity (and the known properties of matter), as it is a well-established theory on the astrophysical scales of interest, from solar system tests \cite{Will:2014kxa} to gravitational wave observations from the collisions of compact objects (such as black holes) \cite{Yunes:2013dva}.

-Both special and general relativity offer some possibilities for travelers (which we assume to have finite lifespans) in a future human civilization to explore a significant portion of the galaxy without invoking new or exotic physics and without sacrificing for the possibility of reunion with individuals that remain at home.
-Carl Sagan pointed out that a traveler can exploit the special relativistic phenomenon of time dilation to reduce the elapsed (or proper) time experienced by travelers during their voyages \cite{Sagan:1963}.
-At a constant acceleration of $1~\mathrm{g}\approx 10~\mathrm{m/s}^2$, he demonstrated that a traveler can reach the galactic center (Sgr A) in $21~\mathrm{yr}$ in ship time, and to Andromeda (M31) in $28~\mathrm{yr}$ in ship time.
+In this article, we show that both special and general relativity offer some possibilities for travelers (which we assume to have finite lifespans) in a future human civilization to explore a significant portion of the galaxy without invoking new or exotic physics and without sacrificing for the possibility of reunion with individuals that remain at home.
+Earlier proposals have exploited the relativistic phenomenon of time dilation to enable travel over great distances within the lifespan of the (human) traveler.
+For instance, Carl Sagan pointed out that at a constant acceleration of $1~\mathrm{g}\approx 10~\mathrm{m/s}^2$, a traveler can reach the galactic center (Sgr A) in $21~\mathrm{yr}$ in ship time (the proper elapsed time experienced by the travelers), and to Andromeda (M31) in $28~\mathrm{yr}$ in ship time \cite{Sagan:1963}.

 Of course, an attempt to exploit time dilation in the manner described by Sagan \cite{Sagan:1963} does not by itself solve the problem described earlier, namely that of extreme separation times for long distance voyages.
 The resolution of the so-called twin paradox in special relativity indicates that extreme disparities arise in the elapsed time experienced by travelers on round-trip voyages and the home civilization \cite{TaylorWheeler:1992}.
 For instance, a terrestrial traveler may travel to the galactic center and return to Earth, experiencing only a few decades of aging during the voyage.
 But upon returning, the traveler discovers that tens of \textit{millennia} have passed on the Earth.
-The extreme temporal disparities between traveler and the home civilization unacceptable.
+One might imagine that the extreme temporal disparities between traveler and the home civilization may become unbearable.

-In this article, we consider a rather simple way to avoid such temporal disparities: simply put, we move the entire civilization to a highly time-dilated frame.
+We propose a rather simple way to avoid such temporal disparities: simply put, we move the entire civilization to a highly time-dilated frame.
 In particular, one might imagine scenarios in which the civilization resides on vessels accelerated to ultrarelativistic velocities.
 In this manner, travelers can chart courses that minimize temporal disparities.